“Hi. I am Robert Suttle and I am not a criminal. I am not a sex offender.”

 Strub also comments on how law enforcement does not even assess risk or harm inflicted with regards to these HIV statutes.

 “Science was never a consideration during my prosecution,” Suttle said.

 Lastly, Strub points out the irrationality of HIV criminalization by discussing state statutes that can put these so called “sex offenders” away for ten to twenty-five years.
 Innocent citizens are spending years in prison; forever denounced as criminals, because of a disease state, an immutable characteristic much like ethnicity or gender.

 Another shocking perspective came from Ken Pinkela, who rose from his seat in full military garb.

 “I’ve been out of jail for a week.”
 Pinkela, too, is HIV positive and is documented to have contracted the virus through blood contact.
-He has a wife and a family and was prosecuted by the military for “aggravated assault with a deadly weapon.”
+He was prosecuted by the military for “aggravated assault with a deadly weapon.”
 That weapon was HIV.
 Pinkela explained how it felt to be free again and how the injustice he suffered, after twenty-five years of service to the country, is only motivation for him to be an anti-HIV criminalization advocate.

 “I came out fighting and I’m not going to stop fighting.
 I’m not,” Pinkela said.

 Strub closed with remarks directed towards the student body.

 “Students have vastly more powerful voices than they tend to realize.”